 ABC data works by adults gathering as much data as possible over a period when the behavior occurs.

 When speaking about ABC data collection in Applied Behavior Analysis (ABA) therapy, the "ABC" refers to the context of a behavioral event, and it helps to describe the events that occur before and after a behavior that is being dealt with.
-The terms that "ABC" stands for are as followed:
+The terms that "ABC" stands for are as follows:

 ABC data works by adults gathering as much data as possible over a period when the behavior occurs.
 Then, professionals can view the data and pinpoint certain patterns that the data has revealed to be able to provide solutions and methods to help fix the undesired behavior.